Castle Hill convict rebellion: Rising

-Many convicts in the Castle Hill area had been involved in the Irish Rebellion of 1798 and, from late 1799, were transported as exiles-without-trial to the Colony of New South Wales.
-In September 1800 an Irish conspiracy had been uncovered.
-The rebels were to meet at, and take, Parramatta and then before day light take the Barracks at Sydney.
-Afterwards they were to live on the farms of the settlers until they heard from France where they had intended to dispatch a ship.
+Many convicts in the Castle Hill area were veterans of the United Irish movement and of the rebellion it had instigated in Ireland in the summer of 1798.
+From late 1799, they were transported as exiles-trial to the Colony of New South Wales.
+In September 1800, an Irish conspiracy was uncovered.
+The rebels planned to meet at and take Parramatta, and then before daylight take the Barracks at Sydney.
+Afterwards they planned to live on settlers farms, until they heard from France, where they had intended to dispatch a ship.

-Early in 1804, news having been received of Robert Emmet's attempted rising in Dublin the previous July, a similar conspiracy formed.
-Phillip Cunningham, a veteran of the rebellion of 1798, and William Johnston, another Irish convict at Castle Hill, planned an uprising in which over 685 Castle Hill convicts intended to join with nearly 1,100 convicts from the Hawkesbury River area, rally at Constitution Hill, and march on Parramatta and then Sydney (Port Jackson) itself.
+Early in 1804, after news arrived of Robert Emmet's attempted rising in Dublin the previous July, a similar conspiracy formed.
+Phillip Cunningham, a veteran of the rebellion of 1798, and William Johnston, another Irish convict at Castle Hill, planned an uprising.
+Over 685 Castle Hill convicts intended to join with nearly 1,100 convicts from the Hawkesbury River area, rally at Constitution Hill, and march on Parramatta and then Sydney Port Jackson itself.
 According to Helen Mackay, their goal was to establish Irish rule in the colony and obtain ships for those that wanted to return to Ireland to help revive the failed Irish Rebellion of 1803.

 At 8 o'clock on the evening of 4 March 1804, John Cavenah set fire to his hut at Castle Hill as the signal for the rebellion to begin.
-While the fire was not seen by the convicts at Green Hills (today's Windsor), on the Hawkesbury River, Cunningham activated the plan to gather weapons, ammunition, food and recruits from local supporters and the government farm at Castle Hill.
+While the fire was not seen by the convicts at Green Hills, today's Windsor, on the Hawkesbury River, Cunningham activated the plan to gather weapons, ammunition, food and recruits from local supporters and the government farm at Castle Hill.
 With Cunningham leading, about 200 to 300 rebels broke into the Government Farm's buildings, taking firearms, ammunition, and other weapons.

-The constables and overseers were overpowered and the rebels then went from farm to farm on their way to Constitution Hill at Parramatta, seizing more weapons and supplies, including rum and spirits, and recruiting others to join their cause.
+The constables and overseers were overpowered and the rebels then went from farm to farm on their way to Constitution Hill at Parramatta, seizing more weapons and supplies, including rum and spirits, and recruiting others to fight their cause.
 Their move had been informed by the intelligence gathered a year previously, when 12 convicts escaped from Castle Hill, seeking out friends and sympathisers in the surrounding districts.
 When captured, every convict had the same story: they were heading to China by crossing over the Blue Mountains.